 Amity University aims to achieve academic excellence by providing multi-faceted education to students and encourage them to reach the pinnacle of success.
 The University has designed a system that would provide rigorous academic programme with necessary skills to enable them to excel in their careers.
 This booklet contains the Programme Structure, the Detailed Curriculum and the Scheme of Examination.
 The Programme Structure includes the courses (Core courses (CC), Value Added Courses (VA), Domain Elective (DE) Open Elective (OE)), arranged semester wise.
 The importance of each course is defined in terms of credits attached to it.
 The credit units attached to each course has been further defined in terms of contact hours i.e. Lecture Hours (L), Tutorial Hours (T), Practical Hours (P).
 Towards earning credits in terms of contact hours, 1 Lecture and 1 Tutorial per week are rated as 1 credit each and 2 Practical hours per week are rated as 1 credit.
 Thus, for example, an L-T-P structure of 3-0-0 will have 3 credits, 3-1-0 will have 4 credits, and 3-1-2 will have 5 credits.
 The Curriculum and Scheme of Examination of each course includes the course objectives, course contents, scheme of examination and the list of text and references.
-The scheme of examination defines the various components of evaluation and the Weightage attached to each component.
-The different codes used for the components of evaluation and the Weightage attached to them are:
+The scheme of examination explains the Weightage given to Continuous Assessment (CA), Attendance (A), Class Test(CT) and End Semester Examination(EE).
+The details of continuous assessment for each subject are given in their respective course profile only.
+The different codes used for the components of continuous assessment are as follows:

-Components Codes Weightage (%)
+Components Codes

-Case Discussion/ Presentation/ Analysis С 05 - 10
+Case Discussion/ Presentation/ Analysis C

-Home Assignment Н 05 - 10
+Home Assignment Н

-Project Р 05 - 10
+Project P

-Seminar S 05 - 10
+Seminar S

-Viva V 05 - 10
+Viva V

-Quiz Q 05 - 10
+Quiz Q

-Class Test СТ 10 - 15
+Class Test CT

-Attendance А 05
+Attendance A

-End Semester Examination EE 70
+End Semester Examination EE

-Total credit requirements are 157 credits within six semesters in 3 years for the award of B.Com.
+Total credit requirements are 150 credits within six semesters in 3 years for the award of B.Com.
 (H) Degree from AUR.
 The details of each semester are as follows:

 Years Semester No. of Total credit per semester Cumulative Credits

 1 I 22 22

-Ŧ П 25 47
+1 П 25 47

-2 26 73
+2 III 26 73

 2 IV 28 101

 3 V 28 129

-3 VI 28 157
+3 VI 21 150